Calorie Calculator

 Assumptions and what is not included

-USDA FoodData Central | Wikipedia Calorie | Wikipedia Food energy
+USDA FoodData Central | Wikipedia: Calorie | Wikipedia: Food energy | Search: food calories per 100 g

-Does cooking method change calories?
+Does the cooking method change calories?

 Yes.
-Frying and sauteing add oil calories while boiling usually adds none.
+Frying and sautéing add oil calories while boiling usually adds none.
 Adjust your inputs to include added fats such as oils or butter.

 Where do kcal per 100 g values come from?